Most often, these procedures are done when an artery is narrowed by

 If you notice any swelling, bleeding, black and blue marks, or pain where the catheter was inserted, tell the nurse.

 You will be encouraged to drink a lot of fluids to flush the contrast material from your system.

 There will be a bandage over the puncture site.
-You may be prescribed a blood thinner, such as aspirin.
+You may be prescribed a blood thinner.
 Certain strenuous activities will be limited.
 Other activities, including exercise and fluid intake, may be encouraged.
 Your doctor will want to see you several days or weeks later.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 Wearing gloves or masks